This article was reviewed and updated on July 31, 2020

 General business line of credit requirements

-When you apply for a business line of credit, lenders will look at several different factors.
-While your goal is to get the funding you need, the lender’s is to protect their “investment.”
-If your business is considered too risky of a borrower, then you might have a hard time qualifying for a line of credit.
+When you apply for a business line of credit, lenders will look at a number of different factors.
+While your goal is to get the funding you need, the lender’s is to get repaid and to make money from the loan.
+If your business is considered too risky as a borrower, then you might have a hard time qualifying for a line of credit.

 Personal credit score

-Because it’s your business that’s borrowing the money, you may be wondering why your personal credit score is considered at all.
+Because it’s your business that’s borrowing money, you may be wondering why your personal credit score is considered at all.
 It’s because business lines of credit often require a personal guarantee — that is, you’ll be personally responsible for paying back the debt if your business can’t.
+In addition traditional lenders often want to make sure the borrower has “skin in the game” to increase the likelihood that the loan will be repaid.

-To ensure that you can make good on the personal guarantee, lenders will typically run a personal credit check.
-It’s possible to get a business line of credit with a poor credit score, but your options will be limited, and you may end up with a super-high interest rate.
+To ensure that you can make good on that personal guarantee, lenders will typically run a personal credit check.
+In fact it’s not unusual for lenders to require a personal credit check for any owner of the business with 20% or greater ownership.
+It’s possible to get a business line of credit with a poor credit score, but your options will be limited, and you may end up with a high interest rate.

-As a result, it’s best to have a good credit score or better, which means having a FICO credit score of 670 or higher.
+Borrowers generally need good credit scores, which means having a FICO credit score of 680 or higher.

 Business credit score

-In addition to running a personal credit check, most lenders will also check your business credit score and reports.
+In addition to running a personal credit check, lenders may check your business credit score and reports.
 If your business doesn’t yet have a credit history or it’s rather new, the lender will rely mostly on your personal credit score.

-If, however, you have an established business credit history (good or bad), lenders will use it to help determine the risk of lending to your company.
+If, however, you have an established business credit history (good or bad), lenders may use it to help determine the risk of lending to your company.

 To find out where you stand, you can check your business credit scores with Nav, as well as your credit reports with Dun & Bradstreet, Experian and Equifax.